jackyzha0/quartz/content/notes/veracity.md

 # Questions
 [answered-questions](notes/answered-questions.md)

-- [ ] Is the code developed by the central authority or spread across partipants?
-	- I think the initiating authority is in charge of developing the inital system. (either they do it internally or contract a software company to do it for them)
-	- Maybe they can partner with others to initiate it
-	- It is then maintained by the participants
 - [ ] How is on-chain governance implemented?
 	- Smart contracts?
 - [ ] Do we need to track the products physically?